teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 Now we're at a search box for the list of pre-approved "TEAS Plus" descriptions of goods and service.
 Describing your goods and services is tricky.
 If the description is too broad, it can void your trademark.
 If its too narrow you may have trouble stopping infringers.

 Before searching, try to identify the "class" of goods and services applicable to your trademark.
+We are talking about the “International Class” here.
+There is a separate US Classification system, but its essentially irrelevant.
 The trademark ["International Class"](http://www.uspto.gov/trademarks/notices/international.jsp) system tries to categorize all possible goods and services into 45 classes.

-**To do: Common Classes for Tech Products**

-Some common classes for tech startups are:
+Rather than describe each of the classes, I’ll just touch on the classes that are most relevant to tech startups.

+Classification for Goods:
+- 3 - Cosmetics
+- 7 - Machinery
+- 9 - Software, Electrical and Scientific apparatus
-- Class 09 - Software
+- 10 - Medical Apparatus
+- 11  Environmental Control Apparatus
+- 12  Vehicles
+- 14  Jewelry
+- 15  Musical Instruments
+- 16  Paper Goods and Printed Matter
+- 25  Clothing
+- 28  Toys and Sporting Goods
+- 29  Meats and Processed Foods
+- 30  Staple Foods
+- 31  Natural Agricultural Products
+- 32  Light Beverages
+- 33  Wines and Spirits
+- 34  Smokers' Articles

+Classification for Services:
+- 35  Advertising and Business
+- 36  Insurance and Financial
+- 38  Communication
+- 39  Transportation and Storage
+- 41  Education and Entertainment
-- Class 42 -
+- 42  Computer, Scientific and Legal
+- 43  Hotels and Restaurants
-- Class 44 -
+- 44  Medical, Beauty and Agricultural
+- 45  Personal

+In addition to selecting one or more “classes”, you will need to identify your products or services within that class.
+Here are some examples of product descriptions:

+**iPad Mini** - Class 09 (Software and Electrical) - “Handheld mobile digital electronic device comprising a tablet computer, electronic book and periodical reader, digital audio and video player, camera, electronic personal organizer, calendar, and mapping and GPS device, and capable of providing access to the Internet.”

+**Etsy** - Class 35 (Advertising and Business) - “Computerized online ordering featuring general merchandise and general consumer goods.”

+**Tumblr** - Class 41 (Education and Entertainment) - Electronic publishing services, namely, publishing of online works of others featuring electronic media, multimedia contents, videos, movies, pictures, images, text, photos, user-generated content, and related information via the Internet; electronic publishing of blogs of others.

+**BOSE** - Class 09 (Software and Electrical) - Loudspeaker systems; electrical power processors-namely, power amplifiers, inverters, and battery chargers.

+**A note on software.** Picking the right class and description for software is

+For software, consider claiming several different classes:
+- 9 – Software (goods)
+- 35 – Advertising and Business (services)
--
+- 38 – Communication (services)
+- 42 – Software  (software as a service)

 <a href="/images/tm-app/6-search-goods-services.png"><img src="/images/tm-app/6-search-goods-services.png" class="big-image"></a>